Walnux/ArrowDocuments/README.md

 Except for cloud, Application can aslo run as Arrow on edge computing and native computer.

-Arrow can run application safely, simply and swiftly.
+Arrow can run application safely, simply and swiftly with little overhead to support the next generation Application Centrailized serverness cloud infrastractrue.
+At same time Arrow can also run the traditional LAMP stack well.

-**Arrow System** is the end to end solution to run and manage Arrows.
+[**Arrow System**](/ArrowSystemVision.md) is the end to end solution to run Arrows.

 # Arrow overview